MC-Franco-de-Leon/Coupon-Purchase-Prediction/README.md

 ## The analysis

 * First we translate Japanese characteres using the provided dictionary translations.json
+* As part of the data exploration, we analyzed the 'coupon_detail_train_en.csv' file to find the most active users in terms of using coupons.
+Then, we visalized the coupon preferences of the top three

 * We build a model of similarity to recommend what coupons a specific user will mostlikely get.
 For this purpose the analysis is based on the following features    'I_DATE','USER_ID_hash','COUPON_ID_hash','CAPSULE_TEXT_en','DISPPERIOD','VALIDPERIOD','PRICE','TIME','large_area_name_en','ken_name','small_area_name_en','SEX_ID', and 'AGE'.

 The 'PRICE' feature is computed as 100*DISCOUNT_PRICE/PRICE_RATE